-- As described in Note 22, as at 31 December 2021, the Group has an allowance for expected credit losses of Ushs 177.258 billion (2020: Ushs 62.866 billion) charged on gross loans and advances of Ushs 1,686 billion (2020: Ushs 1,838 billion).
+No. Key Audit Matter How our audit addressed the key audit matter ι.
+Accounting for Expected Credit Losses on loans and a - Level: Consolidated As described in Note 22, as at 31 December 2021, the Group has an allowance for expected credit losses of Ushs 17.7.258 billion (2020: Ushs 62.866 billion) charged on gross loans and advances of Ushs 1,686 billion (2020: Ushs 1,838 billion).
 The expected credit losses are based on a forward-looking approach that recognises impairment loss allowances in accordance with IFRS 9 Financial Instruments.
-The estimation of expected credit losses requires the Group to make significant judgements in the consideration of the following variables: - Grouping of loans to customers to stages 1, 2 and 3 in accordance with IFRS 9 based on: - Credit exposures for which there has been a significant increase in credit risk since initial recognition, and for which a loss allowance is recognised over the remaining life of the exposure (life-time ECL); - Credit exposures for which there has been no significant increase in credit risk, and for which a loss allowance is recognised for default events that are possible within the next 12-months (12-month ECL). - Segmentation of assets under different credit portfolio on the basis of the associated credit risk. - Assessment of the Probability of Default (PD) and the Loss Given Default (LGD). - The application of historical and forward-looking information, including macro-economic factors in the assessment of the PD - Assessment and forecast of expected future cash flows from impaired (stage 3) loans and advances to customers and assessment of the financial condition of the counterparty, estimated recoverability and collateral realisation. - Expected utilisation of overdraft and other lending commitments over the lifetime of the commitments. - Application of additional overlay adjustments to reflect factors that are not considered in the applied expected credit loss models.

-Due to the uncertainty of the economic impact of COVID-19, management re-assessed the assumptions used to estimate ECLs, on account of changes in the market conditions and related observable inputs.
-The disclosures in Note 6B to the financial statements provide particularly important information about the changes in the assumptions made in the determination of ECLs and the market conditions as at 31 December 2021.
+The estimation of expected credit losses requires the Group to make significant judgements in the consideration of the following variables: Grouping of loans to customers to stages 1, 2 and 3 in accordance with IFRS 9 based on: Credit exposures for which there has been a significant increase in credit risk since initial recognition, and for which a loss allowance is recognised over the remaining life of the exposure (life-time ECL); Credit exposures for which there has been no significant increase in credit risk, and for which a loss allowance is recognised for default events that are possible within the next 12-months (12-month ECL).
+Segmentation of assets under different credit portfolio on the basis of the associated credit risk.
+Assessment of the Probability of Default (PD) and the Loss Given Default (LGD).
+The application of historical and forward-looking information, including macro-economic factors in the assessment of the PD.
+Assessment and forecast of expected future cash flows from impaired (stage 3) loans and advances to customers and assessment of the financial condition of the counterparty, estimated recoverability and collateral realisation.
+Expected utilisation of overdraft and other lending commitments over the lifetime of the commitments.
+Application of additional overlay adjustments to reflect factors that are not considered in the applied expected credit loss models.
+Due to the uncertainty of the economic impact of COVID-19, mangement re-assessed the assumptions used to estimate ECLs, on account o Our audit procedures included, but were not limited to • Reviewed the accounting policies for compliance with IFRS 9 requirements; • Reviewed the ECL models including whether the assumptions applied, and the functioning and application of the models were accordance with IFRS 9; • Reviewed the staging of loans and advances to customers to stages 1, 2 and 3 for compliance with IFRS 9 basing on the performance of the loans and the available information; • Evaluated the assumptions made to factor expected future cash flows into the ECL computations, taking into account market conditions, and the post reporting date performance of the loan facilities; • We evaluated the reliability of data sources, including collateral valuation, used in the ECL calculations This included reviewing a sample of loan files to check, where appropriate, if the inputs agreed to the supporting documentation. • We assessed whether disclosures made in the financial statements agreed to the audited balance: and information, and whether they were in accordance with IFRS 9.